kymckay/f28wp-project/CONTRIBUTING.md

 ### Travis CI

 The repository does contain configuration for [Travis CI](https://travis-ci.org) which automatically runs `npm test` and reports any failed tests automatically in the GitHub UI (little green checks or red crosses beside the commit).
-Note that this has only been configured to run for pull requests and I'm only allocated a certain number of free tokens each month so if those run out it will stop running until they're refreshed the next month.
+Note that this has only been configured to run on the master branch and I'm only allocated a certain number of free tokens each month so if those run out it will stop running until they're refreshed the next month.

 ## Deployment